-"§ 143C-115.
+"§ 143D-115.
 Annual selection of chairman.

-The Commission shall annually select a chairman from its membership.
+The initial chairman shall be selected, and thereafter the Commission shall annually select a chairman from its membership.

-"§ 143C-116.
+"§ 143D-116.
 Meetings; records.

-- (a) Meetings of the Commission shall be open and public in accordance with Article 33C of Chapter 143 of the General Statutes. - (b) Records of the Commission shall be open and available to the public in accordance with the provisions of Chapter 132 of the General Statutes. - 37 (c) The Commission shall meet with the Director at least quarterly to make 38 recommendations and set policy, to approve or reject reports of the Director, to adopt 39 rules in accordance with Chapter 150B of the General Statutes, and to transact any other 40 business that may properly be brought before it.
-Meetings shall be held no more often 41 than monthly, unless required by an emergency.

-(d) The chairman or a majority of the members of the Commission shall have the power to call special meetings of the Commission upon advance written notice to all of the members of the Commission and the Director.
+- (a) Meetings of the Commission shall be open and public in accordance with Article 33C of Chapter 143 of the General Statutes. - (b) Records of the Commission shall be open and available to the public in accordance with the provisions of Chapter 132 of the General Statutes. - (c) The Commission shall meet with the Director at least quarterly to make recommendations and set policy, to approve or reject reports of the Director, to adopt rules in accordance with Chapter 150B of the General Statutes, and to transact any other business that may properly be brought before it.
+Regular meetings shall be held no more often than monthly, unless required by an emergency. - 39 (d) The chairman or a majority of the members of the Commission shall have the 40 power to call special meetings of the Commission upon advance written notice to all of 41 the members of the Commission and the Director.

-"§ 143C-117.
+"§ 143D-117.
 Quorum; voting.